agrattan0820/artificial-unintelligence/README.md

 1. Configure your environment variables (`.env` for the server folder and `.env.local` for the client folder):

    1. Server:
-      1. `PORT` - port the http server runs on
+      1. `PORT` - port the HTTP server runs on
       2. `DATABASE_URL` - connection string to your PostgreSQL database
       3. `OPENAI_API_KEY` - authorization key for the OpenAI API
    1. Client: